Gsegura95/elksproject/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook (.yml) file to Ansible directory.
+Copy the playbook (.yml) file to /etc/Ansible/ directory.
-- Update the host file to include webserver and ELK.
+Update the host file to include webserver and ELK.
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.
+Run the playbook, and navigate to Kibana to check that the installation worked as expected.
    ( http://[your.VM.IP]:5601/app/kibana )